Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Jamal Murray included, will play at 8:30 PM on Thursday versus the Miami Heat in the 2023 NBA Playoffs.
+Jamal Murray and his Denver Nuggets teammates hit the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:00 PM ET on Sunday.

-In this piece we'll break down Murray's stats and trends, helping you make good predictions on prop bets.
+If you'd like to place a wager on Murray's props, we break down his available ones, providing some stats and trends, below.

 Jamal Murray Prop Bets vs. the Heat